 Lots of people are very disciplined; once the balance is transferred to the new company they cut up and dispose of their old card and close the account.
 Some however feel compelled to hold on to their old card “just in case” and this is their downfall.

 Some of the people that keep their card in case of emergencies are perfectly capable of putting it away and forgetting about it.
 For a lot of people though, the temptation is too much to bear.
 An empty credit card is to some like having money burning a hole in your pocket.

 Eventually for many the wedge gradually gets thicker, and before you know it you have double the credit card debt!
-I have met several people who have done exactly the same, I know I was guilty of it and now I’m having to repay 2 cards, so the initial saving of a balance transfer has actually cost me more money in the long run.
-This is why it is important to cut up that old credit card!
-Especially if you don’t have an iron willpower.
+I have met several people who have done the same, I know I was guilty of it and now I am having to repay 2 cards, so the initial saving of a balance transfer has actually cost me more money in the long run.
+Therefore, it is important to cut up that old credit card!
+Especially if you do not have an iron willpower.